-- Responsibility: Name or job title of the person or persons authorized and responsible for implementing the program. - Compliance: Written system for ensuring compliance with safe and healthy work practices. - Communication: System for communicating in a form readily understandable by employees about safety and health matters.
+- Responsibility: Name or job title of the person or persons authorized and responsible for implementing the program. - Compliance: Written system for ensuring compliance with safe and healthy work practices. - readily understandable by employees about safety and health matters.
 This can include meetings, trainings, postings, written communications, and a labor-management safety and health committee.
 Employers must encourage employees to report hazards without fear of reprisal.
-An employer using a labor-management committee to communicate health and safety matters with employees must meet certain requirements specified in the IIPP regulation. - Hazard Assessment: Procedures for identifying and evaluating workplace hazards, including periodic inspections.
+An employer using a labor-management committee to communicate health and safety matters are employees must meet certain requirements specified in the regulation. - Hazard Assessment: Procedures for identifying and evaluating workplace hazards, including periodic inspections.